sddevelopment-be/penguin-pragmatic-patterns/content/practices/safe_to_fail.md

 ## Intent

-Create an environment where experimenting with new ideas or practicing skills becomes less intimidating.
+Create an environment where experimenting with new ideas or practising skills becomes less intimidating.
 This fosters faster and less stressful learning, potentially adding an element of enjoyment.

 ## Contextual forces